funnybananas/kerbof/README.md

 CS BOF for managing kerboers tickets.
 Thanks to wavvs/nanorobeus [https://github.com/wavvs/nanorobeus] for providing most of the code and inspiration.
 I modified much of the original code so felt like it needed a new name.

 ## COMMANDS
-### NOTE: The /all flag is currently bugged.
+:warning:The /all flag is currently bugged.
 I've removed it from the BOF for the time being.

 | COMMAND | DESCRIPTION |
 | ------- | ----------- |